+remaining circumstances where disclosure is not required are when shares are lent from the lending pool and returned to the lending pool (see paragraphs (c) and (d) of section 5(3)).

-2.13.8 The effect of these provisions is that loans from the lending pool operated by an ALA, and returns of shares to the lending pool, are not required to be disclosed.
+- 2.13.8 The effect of these provisions is that loans from the lending pool operated by an ALA, and returns of shares to the lending pool, are not required to be disclosed.
 However if shares are added to the lending pool or removed from the lending pool a disclosure obligation arises under s.5(4) of the SBL Rules.
-The disclosure forms must be completed in accordance with the notes to the forms and these require that disclosures arising under s.5(4)of the SBL Rules are separately identified in the disclosure forms.
-The size of the lending pool must be disclosed and appropriate codes must be inserted when completing the form.

-2.13.9 The SFC has published Guidelines on the criteria for approval of lending agents as ALAs and the conditions that ALAs must observe.
+The disclosure forms must be completed in accordance with the Notes to the forms and these require that disclosures arising under s.5(4) of the SBL Rules are separately identified in the disclosure forms.
+The size of the lending pool must be disclosed and appropriate codes must be inserted when completing the form. - 2.13.9 The SFC has published Guidelines on the criteria for approval of lending agents as ALAs and the conditions that ALAs must observe.
 These conditions prevent the ALA from lending shares, from the lending pool, to companies that are members of the same group of companies as the ALA or placing shares that it holds for those companies in the lending pool.
 The conditions apply regardless of whether the group member is an investment manager managing a fund for another or is borrowing shares for a third party.
 The term "members of the same group" includes any person that is a controlling entity of the ALA (defined in Schedule 1 of the SFO) and any subsidiary of a controlling entity of the ALA.
 Equally, shares in which the ALA is interested, otherwise than as lending agent, are not eligible for the exemption.
-A list of corporations that have been approved as "approved lending agents" is posted on the SFC's website on the Part XV web page under "Rules & standards / Securities and Futures Ordinance Part XV - Disclosure of Interests".

-2.13.10 The term "lending pool" in this paragraph 2.13 comprises :

-- (i) shares that the ALA holds as agent for a third party which he is authorized to lend under a lending agreement that meets the requirements of the SBL Rules; and - (ii) shares that have been lent by the ALA only if the right of the ALA to require the return of the shares has not been extinguished.

-2.13.11 Provided that there is a suitable agreement in place, a custodian may transfer shares from its custody pool to its lending pool (to be held as agent rather than as custodian) and those shares can become "qualified shares" within the meaning of the SBL Rules.

-2.13.12 An ALA will have to keep records of the transactions in accordance with the requirements set out in section 9 of the SBL Rules.

-2.13.13 The simplified disclosure regime for ALAs also extends to holding companies of ALAs that are taken to be interested in shares in which an ALA is interested under section 316(2) of the SFO.
+A list of corporations that have been approved as "approved lending agents" is posted on the SFC's web site on the Part XV web page under "Rule book / Securities and Futures Ordinance Part XV Disclosure of Interests". - 2.13.10 The term "lending pool" in this paragraph 2.13 comprises: - (i) shares that the ALA holds as agent for a third party which he is authorized to lend under a lending agreement that meets the requirements of the SBL Rules; and - (ii) shares that have been lent by the ALA only if the right of the ALA to require the return of the shares has not been extinguished. - 2.13.11 Provided that there is a suitable agreement in place, a custodian may transfer shares from its custody pool to its lending pool (to be held as agent rather than as custodian) and those shares can become "qualified shares" within the meaning of the SBL Rules. - 2.13.12 An ALA will have to keep records of the transactions in accordance with the requirements set out in section 9 of the SBL Rules. - 2.13.13 The simplified disclosure regime for ALAs also extends to holding companies of ALAs that are taken to be interested in shares in which an ALA is interested under section 316(2) of the SFO.
 Hence the holding company of an ALA is not normally required to disclose shares lent from and returned to the lending pool.
 Disclosure must be made if the ALA ceases to have a subsisting right to require the return of the shares that have been lent.